COVID-19 Office Safety Guidelines

 - For patients undergoing sedation and who require an escort, we will ask that escorts provide their phone numbers and then remain in their car.
 We will contact the escort as soon as the patient is ready for discharge.

 We look forward to seeing you and are happy to answer any additional questions you may have about the steps we take to keep everyone who enters our office safe during these times.
-If you have additional questions, please contact our office by calling 310-372-7575 or emailing us at [email protected] We value your trust and loyalty and look forward to caring for your oral surgical needs.
+If you have additional questions, please contact our office by calling 310-372-7575.
+We value your trust and loyalty and look forward to caring for your oral surgical needs.

 Dr. Ying and Staff